-The VIP Code Analysis Bot analyzes pull requests created in the WordPress VIP GitHub organization, and submits a GitHub pull request review once the analysis is complete.
-The Bot also comments on pull requests with other messages as needed.
-The Bot posts these feedback and messages using the GitHub username wpcomvip-vipgoci-bot.
+The VIP Code Analysis Bot analyzes and reviews pull requests created in the WordPress VIP GitHub organization.
+The Bot also comments on pull requests with feedback using the GitHub username wpcomvip-vipgoci-bot.
 This feedback aims to highlight potential issues before they impact sites, and to assist software professionals with improving submitted code.

 The Bot performs analysis using different utilities:

 To trigger the VIP Code Analysis Bot to analyze a pull request, create a pull request in a repository that belongs to the wpcomvip GitHub organization.
 A build status appears when the Bot’s analysis has begun.
 The build status will update when the analysis is complete, which usually requires several minutes.

 If no issues are found in the code of a pull request, the Bot will not post any reviews or comments.
 Instead, the build state will be “success”, and the build description displayed will be “No significant issues found”.

-Code or objects committed directly to branches, such as
+Code or objects committed directly to deploy branches, such as

-develop will not be analyzed by the Bot.
+develop, will not be analyzed by the Bot.
 VIP discourages committing directly to deploy branches to prevent potential impacts on stability and security on sites.
-Instead, VIP recommends that all code is submitted first via pull requests for analysis by the Bot and to evaluate and act on the posted feedback.
-Only after evaluation (and possible improvement), should pull requests be merged into the relevant branch.
-VIP recommends the above process for any branches which lead to deployment on sites, whether production, testing or development.
+Instead, VIP recommends submitting code via pull requests for analysis by the Bot for any branches which lead to deployment on sites, whether production, testing, or development.
+Only after evaluation (and possible improvement) should pull requests be merged into the relevant branch.